Description

 Which means for our asset as example:

-• Looking at the maximum time in days below previous high water mark of 383 days in the last 5 years of Caterpillar, we see it is relatively lower, thus better in comparison to the benchmark SPY (488 days)
+• The average time in days below previous high water mark over 5 years of Caterpillar is 94 days, which is lower, thus better compared to the benchmark SPY (124 days) in the same period.

-• Compared with the benchmark SPY (124 days) in the period of the last 5 years, the average days below previous high of 95 days of Caterpillar is lower, thus better.
+• Compared with SPY (179 days) in the period of the last 3 years, the average days below previous high of 47 days is lower, thus better.

 Performance (YTD)